mziyabo/vscode-codedeploy-extension/README.md

 > Note: the following steps assume that you have a workspace already open.

 1. Open the Explorer ![Explorer](resources/marketplace/files.PNG) in the Activity Bar and then click the `AWS CodeDeploy` view.
-2. Choose either `Create Application` or `Add Existing Application` to a CodeDeploy link application with your workspace.
+2. Choose either `Create Application` or `Add Existing Application` to associate a CodeDeploy application with your workspace.
 3. Follow the on-screen prompts to add Application and Deployment Group.

 Click `Add AutoScaling Group` or `Add EC2 Tag Filter` in the notification window to associate the application with EC2 Targets